 Test Big Cloud Operations¶

 Tobiko is an OpenStack testing framework focusing on areas mostly complementary to Tempest.
-While tempest main focus has been testing OpenStack rest APIs, the main Tobiko focus would be to test OpenStack system operations while “simulating” the use of the cloud as the final user would.
+While tempest main focus has been testing OpenStack rest APIs, the main Tobiko focus is to test OpenStack system operations while “simulating” the use of the cloud as the final user would.

-Tobiko’s test cases populate the cloud with workloads such as instances, allows the CI workflow to perform an operation such as an update or upgrade, and then runs test cases to validate that the cloud workloads are still functional.
+Tobiko’s test cases populate the cloud with workloads such as Nova instances; they execute disruption operations such as services/nodes restart; finally they run test cases to validate that the cloud workloads are still functional.

-Tobiko Python framework is being tested with below Python versions:
+Tobiko Python framework is being automatically tested with below Python versions:

 - Python 3.6